hulufei/blog/post/recommend-talk-intro-to-large-language-models.md

   - AI
 ---

-I stumbled upon an impressive talk by Andrej Karpathy:
+I discovered an impressive talk delivered by Andrej Karpathy:
 [Intro to Large Language Models](https://www.youtube.com/watch?v=zjkBMFhNj_g).

-Especially, I like the concept of LLM OS.
-We'll see in the future.
+I found the concept of LLM OS particularly intriguing.
+It'll be fascinating to see its development in the future.

 ![LLM OS](/static/images/llm-os.png)